Avanibhajana Pallaveshwaram Temple

 Avanibhajana Pallaveshwaram temple also called Stambeswarar Temple is a Hindu temple dedicated to Shiva, located in the town of Seeyamangalam, Tiruvannamalai district in Tamil Nadu, India.
 The temple is constructed in Rock-cut architecture by the Pallava king Mahendravarman I (600-630 CE) during the 7th century.
 The cave temple had later additions from the Chola and Vijayanagar Empire.

 One of the pillars has a sculpture of Nataraja, believed to be the earliest representation of the deity in South India.
 The temple has a small three-tiered rajagopuram, the entrance tower.
 The temple is declared as a heritage monument and administered by the Archaeological Survey of India as a protected monument.
-The other side of the hillock houses the Jain beds established in the 9th century during the reign of Ganga King Rajamalla II.
+The other side of the hillock houses the Jain beds established in the 9th century during the reign of Western Ganga King Rajamalla II.

 History

-Stambeswarar temple was built during the reign of Pallava king Mahendravarman I (600-630 CE) during the 8th century.
+Stambeswarar temple was built during the reign of Pallava king Mahendravarman I (600-630 CE) during the 7th century.
 It is one of the earliest representations of Rock-cut architecture.
 The place is called Avanibhajana Pallaveshwaram temple as Avani is one of the titles of King Mahendravarman.
 Though the image of the lions in the pillars lead to an assumption that the temple might have been possibly been initiated by Simhavishnu, the father of Mahendravarman, the view is not accepted.
 The inscriptions, accounted in Epigrahia Indica, is written in Sanskrit with Grantha-Pallava alphabet.
 The inscriptions indicate that it was dug out by Lalitankura, which is similar to that of cave temple in Tiruchirapalli Rock Fort indicating Mahendravarman.
 The temple had later additions from the Chola and Vijayanagar Empire.
 The gopuram, the gateway tower is believed to be an addition by the Vijayanagar kings.
 The other side of the hillock houses the Jain beds established in the 9th century during the reign of Ganga King Rajamalla II.